 This device offers a protected, one-time programmable NAND Flash memory area.
-Ten full pages (10 x 2176 bytes per page) per die are available, and the entire range is guaranteed.

-Customers can choose how to use the OTP area, such as programming serial numbers or other data for permanent storage.
+Ten full pages per die are available, and the entire range is guaranteed.
+Users can choose how to use the OTP area, such as programming serial numbers or other data for permanent storage.
 The OTP area can't be erased.
 When ECC is enabled, data written in the OTP area is ECC protected.
 Besides some additional configuration bits are described in this section.